-Interlibrary Loan is the process which a library requests materials from, or supplies to, another library.
+Interlibrary Loan is the process in which a library requests materials from, or supplies to, another library.
 The purpose of interlibrary loans as defined by this code is to obtain, upon request of a library user, material not available in the user’s local library.
 This code is intended to regulate the exchange of material between libraries in the United States.

 * Prepared by the Interlibrary Loan Committee, Reference and User Services Association, 1994, revised 2001.
 Approved by the RUSA Board of Directors January 2001.